Movatterモバイル変換

 Mid-season rounds

 Tokyo also became a double header for 2025.
-Qualifying for Saturday's race was cancelled due to poor weather, and Rowland was given pole position based on FP2 times.[82]
+Qualifying for Saturday's race was cancelled due to poor weather, and Rowland was given pole position based on the results of the second free practice session.[79]
 The race began behind the safety car as the track was still wet, before a standing start on lap five.
-Rowland held the lead as others behind took an early attack mode, but due to the conditions, there were few position changes.Stoffel Vandoorne ran a unique strategy, choosing to use more energy at the start and take pit boost early.
-Shortly after, the race was red flagged when Günther stopped on track in 'red' status, giving Vandoorne a huge advantage.
-Rowland maintained the lead on the standing restart, but as the rest of the field took their pit boost, Vandoorne cycled through to the front with a 25-second lead.
+Rowland held the lead as others behind took early attack modes, but due to the conditions, there were few position changes.Stoffel Vandoorne and Maserati ran a unique strategy, choosing to use more energy at the start, which allowed him to stop for his pit boost earlier than others.
+Shortly after he made his stop, the race was red flagged when Günther stopped on track with an electrical issue.
+Rowland maintained the lead on the restart, but as all cars beside Vandoorne still had to make their mandatory stops, he cycled through to the front with a 25-second lead.
 Despite a spin, he won his first race in three years ahead of Rowland and Barnard.
-Rowland's championship lead increased to 60 points.[83]
+With Porsche once again struggling, Rowland's championship lead increased to 60 points.[80]

-Race two was the third race of the season to be affected by rain.
-Practice was red flagged for the majority of the session, and only the group stages were held in qualifying.
+Shanghai’s Sunday race was the third race of the season to be affected by rain.
+Practice was red-flagged for the majority of the session, and only the group stages were held in qualifying.
 Cassidy set the fastest time overall to claim pole position.
-The race began behind the safety car after a series of rain delays.
-Cassidy held the lead throughout the race, building a gap of seven seconds to the Porsche duo of Wehrlein and da Costa to take his first win sinceBerlin in 2024.
-Rowland finished outside of the points for the first time since São Paulo, his championship lead reducing to 68 points ahead of Wehrlein.[89]
+The race began behind the safety car after being delayed for multiple hours.
+With conditions still very slippery and rain continuing to fall throughout the race, Cassidy in front made the most of being the only one without reduced vision from other cars’ spraying water.
+He held his lead throughout the race, building a gap of seven seconds to the Porsche duo of Wehrlein and da Costa to take his first win sinceBerlin in 2024.
+Wehrlein had started closing the gap to Cassidy mid-race, but slipped off track, undoing his progress, while the Kiwi in front remained faultless all throughout.
+Multiple drivers struggled with the wet conditions, with Rowland among them.
+He finished the race 13th, gaining no points for the first time since São Paulo.
+That reduced his championship lead to 68 points ahead of Wehrlein.[86]

 Closing rounds